erikonasz/IF-Homework/README.md

 # Homework tasks

 * Tasks were completed with the data being gathered and saved as JSON/CSV files.
+* To see completed tasks, open main.ipynb file (notebook)

 # How to Run the Code